exilesprx/zig-installer/README.md

 ./zig-install-linux-amd64 version
 ```

+## Version Management

+The installer manages Zig and ZLS versions in the following way:

+- When using `--version`, both Zig and ZLS will be installed at the specified version to ensure compatibility
+- When using `--zig-only` with `--version`, only Zig will be installed at the specified version
+- When using `--zls-only` with `--version`, ZLS will be installed matching your current Zig version, ignoring the specified version
+- If no version is specified, the latest master versions will be used

+This versioning strategy ensures that Zig and ZLS remain compatible with each other.

 ## Notes

 - This program must be run as root as it installs software to system directories